I'm Michael Toth. I'm a writer and a data science consultant.

 At some point during these studies, with no particular goals in mind, I started this blog.
 That decision has been by far the best decision of my career.

-You see, at some point, I latched onto a fundamental truth that is easy to forget when you've got your head down studying: you don't need to be a world-class expert to get a job as a data scientist.
+You see, I latched onto a fundamental truth that is easy to forget when you've got your head down studying: you don't need to be a world-class expert to get a job as a data scientist.
 You just need to be able to do the things expected of you.

 So when I was looking for my next job, I decided to put that to the test.
 I found a company called Orchard that was looking to hire a data scientist.
 This company specialized in online lending analytics, something similar to what I was already working on at BlackRock.
 So I found a public Lending Club data set, did some analysis of the data in R, and wrote up a post about it on this blog.